-The toe, arch, and heel protection was great in this boot, with a rubber rand going around the entire perimeter above the outsole.
+The toe, arch, and heel protection were great in this boot, with a rubber rand going around the entire perimeter above the outsole.
 The stiff sole also kept our feet from getting fatigued when hiking up rock-filled slopes.
-The boot definitely made our feet feel invincible.
+The boot made our feet feel invincible.
 We also liked the lacing system, which consists of six lower, one middle lock, and two upper hook eyelets.
-The large radius on the middle locking eyelet was great for ease of use, but we found the locking teeth within the hook to be so strong, we often had to forcibly rip the laces out.
+The large radius on the central locking eyelet was great for ease of use, but we found the locking teeth within the hook to be so strong, we often had to rip the laces out forcibly.
 The thick leather upper takes significant breaking in before the lower part of the boot tightens easily under the laces.

 The Bora2 Mid features rigid torsional stability to help bear hefty loads, thanks largely to a strong TPU chassis.
-After 8+ hours of an uphill battle through rough terrain with a heavy pack, these boots performed extremely well in terms of stability and support.
-The ankle is wrapped very snugly in one of the thickest ankle collars, and just feels sturdy.
+After 8+ hours of an uphill battle through rough terrain with a heavy pack, these boots performed extremely well regarding stability and support.
+The ankle is wrapped very snugly in one of the thickest ankle collars and just feels sturdy.

-This Arc'teryx model also scored very well in terms of traction.
+This Arc'teryx model also scored very well regarding traction.
 The Vibram Arc'teryx Hiking sole gained superb purchase on wet and dry rock, stuck in well when climbing and edging, and rocked up scree fields very well.
 When running down scree fields, the bootie did a better job than all others in keeping debris outside the boot.
 It's only average performance was in muddy terrain.

 The Bora2 Mid ties the St. Elias GTX for the heaviest boot in our field of competitors.
 Compared to more lightweight models, it certainly tired out our legs faster.
-If you don't need to the ruggedness provided in this model, we recommend checking out our favorite lightweight model, the HOKA ONE ONE Tor Summit Mid WP.
+If you don't need to the ruggedness provided in this model, we recommend checking out our favorite lightweight model, the HOKA ONE ONE Tor Ultra Hi WP.

 Also not our favorite part of this boot, the booties absorbed large amounts of water readily and took ages to dry out.
-Again, we prefered the midweight models from Salomon, Vasque, and Lowa for their performance in water resistance.
+We prefer the midweight models from Salomon, Vasque, and Lowa for their performance in water resistance.